omise/omise-ios/README.md

 ##### Receive `Authorizing Payment` events via the delegate

-`OmiseAuthorizingPaymentViewController` send `Authorizing Payment` events to its `delegate` when there's an event occurred.
+`OmiseAuthorizingPaymentViewController` sends `Authorizing Payment` events to its `delegate` when an event occurs.

 ```swift
 extension ViewController: OmiseAuthorizingPaymentViewControllerDelegate {